dive-into-machine-learning/dive-into-machine-learning/README.md

 # Get your feet wet!

 I suggest you get your feet wet ASAP.
-You'll boost your confidence.
+It will boost your confidence.

 ## Tools you'll need